justicephysics/humanos2.0/secondary-vs-permanent-cure.md

 - **The patch:** use the ocean as a giant heat sink.
 - **The primary problem remains:** the chips themselves are still dense, resistive, and thermally limited.

+**The deep ocean is not the patch — the hot chip is.**
+The deep ocean itself is an almost perfect natural heat sink: 0–3 °C, covering 90 % of the ocean’s volume, thermally stable for millennia.
+The Chinese underwater data centre is a patch only because it still uses dense, hot Moore’s‑Law chips.
+If the chip itself were redesigned — thin, wide, and cold‑ready — the deep ocean would serve as an ideal Stage 1 environment for the Light@0K fabric, requiring no exotic cryogenics and no massive energy for cooling.
+The permanent cure starts with fixing the chip, not finding a bigger bucket.

 ### 2. Arctic Data Centres (Nordics)

 Data centres are migrating to the Arctic Circle, where the air is freezing and renewable energy is abundant.
 Waste heat is even recycled to warm homes.